GitLiveApp/GitLive/_sections/teammember-android-studio.md

 ### Steps for authenticating

-* If the admin of your repository has not granted GitLive access to the repository, request your administrator to follow the steps as shown in the [as an admin](docs/admin){:class="internal-link"} section.
+* If the admin of your repository has not granted GitLive access to the repository, ask your administrator to follow the steps as shown in the [as an admin](docs/admin){:class="internal-link"} section.

 ### Step 1